opinionated-digital-center/python-library-project-generator/README.rst

 * Tox_ testing: Set up to easily test for Python 3.6, 3.7, 3.8 and used as single source for all your test invocations
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
-* Gitlab-CI_: CI-CD pipeline with:
+* GitLab-CI_: CI-CD pipeline with:

   * Test phase running all tests in parallel jobs
   * Release phase (see semantic-release below)

-* Semantic-release_: Pre-configured version bumping, changelog generation, auto-release to PyPI_ and Gitlab (yes... not a Python written tool... but works *really* well and has way more advanced features than any of the existing Python tools)
+* Semantic-release_: Pre-configured version bumping, changelog generation, auto-release to PyPI_ and GitLab (yes... not a Python written tool... but works *really* well and has way more advanced features than any of the existing Python tools)
 * Command line interface (optional) using Cleo_ (default), Click_ or Argparse_